Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions

 In the previous sections we described our ansatz state and minimization procedure for finding the ground state of the $\mathbb{Z}_2$ Kogut-Susskind Hamiltonian shown in equation~\eqref{eq:hamiltonian}.
-Some details regarding the configuration of Monte Carlo and the minimization are given in appendix~\ref{sec:computation-details}.
+Some details regarding the configuration of Monte Carlo and the minimization are given in Supplementary Information~\ref{sec:computation-details}:~\nameref{sec:computation-details}.
 As a first check of our method, we compare our results with results found by exactly diagonalizing the Hamiltonian.
-This could only be done (under practical time and memory constraints) for a $2 \times 2$ lattice, and for some limited $4\times4$ data.
+This could only be done (under practical time and memory constraints) for a $2 \times 2$ and $4\times4$ lattice.
 Note that due to the staggering of matter, the extent of the lattice in each dimension must be an even number.
 Figure~\ref{fig:energy-observables} shows a scan of the electric (and magnetic) couplings, with the corresponding ground state energy as well as each term of the energy --- compared with exact diagonalization results.

 The most important result from figure~\ref{fig:energy-observables} is that our ansatz not only finds the ground state energy, but also correctly describes the physics of the ground state, as seen from the close agreement of each term in the energy with the exact results.
 Note that since the state is found using a variational procedure it provides an upper bound on the total energy of the true ground state, but there is no such guarantee on each term.